 Looking for a decent viewpoint hike that is accessible and close to Cairns?
 The White Rock hike is a moderate walking track just a short drive away which offers in my opinion, one of the best viewpoints you’ll get overlooking Cairns and the surrounding area.

-In this quick guide, I’ll detail everything you need to know about getting to the White Rock Lookout trailhead, completing the hike and go through what you might expect on the walk.
+In this quick guide, I’ll detail everything you need to know about getting to the White Rock Lookout trailhead, completing the hike and going through what you might expect on the walk.

 Where is the White Rock Lookout